Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/04/auto-load-your-php-classes.md

 For this to work you need to ensure:

 1. All of your classes are in the same directory
-2. You name your file exactly after the class, for example “new Customer()” will look for “Customer.php” in the “classes/” directory
+2. You name your file exactly after the class, for example "new Customer()" will look for "Customer.php" in the "classes/" directory

-This is the best way to include your class files in PHP as it will mean you only include a class file if it is being used, not “just in case it gets used” – and you don’t need to manually include\_once every time.
+This is the best way to include your class files in PHP as it will mean you only include a class file if it is being used, not "just in case it gets used" – and you don't need to manually include\_once every time.